If you’re getting ready to leave work soon, now is the time to look into different ways to fund your retirement.

 But reaching your preservation age doesn’t necessarily mean you’re ready to retire.

 Before you take the leap and leave work to cash in on your super, it’s important to have a clear plan for how you’re going to fund your life after work for the long term.

-A single person in 2016 is predicted to need about $43,184 per year to lead a comfortable retirement, according to the Association of Superannuation Funds of Australia.
-That’s around $830 a week.
-The ASFA Retirement Standard, December 2015.
-Source: http://www.superannuation.asn.au/resources/retirement-standard
+A single person is predicted to need about $43,538 per year to lead a comfortable retirement, according to the Association of Superannuation Funds of Australia (December quarter 2016).
+That’s around $840 a week.

 Your exact needs will depend on your existing financial commitments, health, lifestyle, and the sorts of things you want to do with your time after work.

 Start by thinking about how much you’ll need to cover both your weekly spend and larger expenses such as holidays, birthdays and special occasions.

 What you need in retirement won’t be too different to what you’re already spending, so if you’ve never set a budget before, consider tracking where your money goes for a few weeks to get an idea of what your outgoings really look like.

 Transitioning to retirement